polyformproject/license-development/template.erb.md

 ## Acceptance

-In order to get this license for this software, you have to agree to all its terms.
+In order to get this license for the software, you have to agree to all its terms.

+<%# Headline Permission Provisions %>

 <% if noncommercial or strict %>
-## Noncommercial
+## Noncommercial Use

 This license allows you to use<% if noncommercial %>, change, and share<% end %> the software for noncommercial purposes only.